-As the appendix describes in detail, we specific priors for each of these parameters and then sample from the posterior distribution using Markov Chain Monte Carlo techniques.
+As the appendix describes in detail, we specify priors for each of these parameters and then sample from the posterior distribution using Markov Chain Monte Carlo techniques.
 There are a number of attractive short cuts available that make this sampling process quite efficient.
+These are described in more detail in the appendix and in a companion paper, Scott and Varian [2012].